hse-project/hse-project.github.io/v3/docs/dev/concepts.md

 lexicographic order.
 Cursors support an optional *filter*, which is a byte string limiting a cursor's view to only those keys whose initial bytes match the filter.
-The primary use for cursors is with a KVS storing segmented keys, where the length of the specified filter is *equal to or greater than* the key prefix length for that KVS.
-Used this way, cursors provide efficient iteration over sets of related KV pairs.
+For a KVS storing segmented keys, it is common to use a cursor with a filter whose length is *equal to or greater than* the key prefix length of the KVS to iterate over sets of related KV pairs.

 Prefix deletes are used to atomically remove all KV pairs in a KVS with keys whose initial bytes match a specified filter.
 The length of the filter must be *equal to* the `prefix.length` parameter of the KVS.
-The primary use for prefix deletes is with a KVS storing segmented keys.
-This is a powerful capability that enables sets of related KV pairs to be deleted from a KVS in a single operation without cursor iteration.
+For a KVS storing segmented keys, prefix deletes can be used to remove sets of related KV pairs in a single operation.

 Transactions are used to execute a sequence of KV operations atomically.
 Transactions support operating on KV pairs in one or more KVSs in a KVDB.